 AUDRA, comprised of digital content from the American University Archives, Special Collections, and Institutional Repository (IR), is hosted at the Washington Research Library Consortium headquarters.
 The Collections listing on the right gives the user direct access to selected sections of the site.
 All Items in AUDRA are protected by original copyright, with all rights reserved, unless otherwise indicated.

 The Institutional and Data Repository portion of the AUDRA provides open access to and preserves intellectual outputs and assets of American University and its faculty and students, including papers, presentations, reports, datasets, recordings, theses & dissertations, and course syllabi.

-AU faculty and students are encouraged to submit working papers, conference presentations, research reports, article preprints and reprints, and other works for inclusion in AUDRA-IR.
+AU faculty are encouraged to submit working papers, conference presentations, research reports, article preprints and reprints, and other works for inclusion in AUDRA-IR.
 We will assist in checking publisher policies and restrictions before posting previously published works.
-If interested, please contact Chris Lewis, AUDRA-IR Coordinator.
+If interested, please contact the Repository Coordinator.

-SHERPA RoMEO - a website that provides a summary of the copyright and self-archiving policies of publishers worldwide.
-As of may 2009, it listed 600 publisher policies on self-archiving.
+A website that provides a summary of the copyright and self-archiving policies of publishers worldwide.
+As of 2020, there are more than 2500 publishers included.